Faiz-rhm/Flutter-Movie-App/README.md

 - [Twitter](https://twitter.com/faiz_rhm)

+## Getting Started

+This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://www.instagram.com/faiz.rhm)